-Director of Grants & Research, Lauren Slone Based in NYC; Pronouns: she/her/hers Lauren Ree Slone is a lifelong student of dance and a choreographic systems thinker who creates many different ways of connecting people and ideas.
-At MAP Fund, Lauren oversees the core grantmaking vision, strategy, and operations.
-She is focused on aligning MAP’s structural practices with its mission and values in efforts to facilitate a truly iterative, responsive, and anti-oppressive resource distribution process.
-Her recent writing on MAP’s ongoing evolution can be found in Americans for the Arts’ curated ARTSblog Salon and the GIA Reader.
-Over the past decade, she has also collaborated with various arts organizations across the United States to share her own performance work, and to build infrastructure and opportunities for artists via the founding and/or design of new education, producing, residency, and presentation programs.
+Director of Grants and Research, Lauren Slone Based in NYC; Pronouns: she/her Lauren oversees the grant program’s strategy and operations.
+Over the past fifteen years, she has re-imagined and created grant programs, arts education curricula, youth mentorship programs, presentation platforms, and performance projects that democratize public access to arts and culture throughout the United States.
 She holds a B.A. in Religious Studies with a minor in Philosophy from West Virginia University, and an M.F.A. in Dance Performance and Choreography from Florida State University School of Dance where she was the first Andrew W. Mellon Arts Administration Fellow at Maggie Allesee National Center for Choreography, a Ballet Pedagogy Fellow, and pursued choreographic research in Israel, Spain, and France.
 Website: Lauren-Slone.com

 Moira Brennan is the Executive Director of the MAP Fund.